bradfrost/atomic-design/chapter-5.md

 One way to demonstrate context might include showing screenshots or videos of a component in action.
 Material Design's documentation does a fantastic job at this; each component is rich with photos, videos, and usage details to give their users a clear understanding of what these patterns look like in the context of an application and demonstrate how each pattern should be used.

-{% include figure.html src="../images/content/material-design-bottom-nav.png" caption="Material Design's component library doesn't just contain an example of each component; it thoroughly documents the component's usage with plenty of images and video to support it." %}
+{% include figure.html src="../images/content/material-design-bottom-nav.png" caption="Material Design's component library doesn't just contain an example of each component; it thoroughly documents the component's usage with plenty of images and videos to support it." %}

 Another way to show context is to provide lineage information for each pattern.
 As we discussed in Chapter 3, tools like Pattern Lab automatically generate this information which lets you to see which patterns make up any given component, and also show where each component is employed.
 This provides a sort of pattern paper trail that helps immensely with QA efforts, as it highlights exactly which patterns and templates would need tested if changes were made to a particular pattern.

-{% include figure.html src="../images/content/pattern-lab-lineage.png" caption="Tools like Pattern Lab allow teams to see which smaller components make up any given component, as well as where each pattern gets used." %}
+{% include figure.html src="../images/content/pattern-lab-lineage.png" caption="Tools like Pattern Lab provide lineage information, allowing teams to see which smaller components are included in any given component, as well as where each pattern gets used." %}

 ## Make it last
 Making a design system is an incredibly and important endeavor.
 But without proper maintenance, the value of your design system will deprecate much like a car that's just been driven off the dealer's lot.
 Instead, your design system should be like a bottle of fine wine that increases value over time.